Breast Implants: Is Bigger Always Better?

 I personally recommend choosing a size that you’ve always pictured for yourself, as long as it is within the limits of what is safe for your body type.
 Regardless, breast augmentation surgery will only be successful if the patient achieves the breast and body proportions they seek.

-If you’re interested in learning more about breast augmentation, check out some of our most frequently asked questions, and of course, feel free to leave a question in the comments below!
+If you’re interested in learning more about breast augmentation, check out some of our most frequently asked questions!